UVSasa/Splunk-Investigations/Volt_Typhoon_Investigation.md

 <img width="950" height="414" alt="WE1" src="https://github.com/user-attachments/assets/918f5e41-017e-4452-acde-13a98dd983c7" />

 ---
-2) From task 4 you have to remember that a webshell was placed in the temp directory.
+2) From task 4 you can remember that a webshell was placed in the temp directory.
 By going through the powershell events one by one I saw that the command used to do so was another encoded command was used to place the web with the name ntuser.ini.
 Right after that the certutil command was used to decode it and change its name to iisstart.aspx, so by searching for iisstart.aspx you could've found the answer.
 The logic could've also been just remembering from the mitre page that Volt Typhoon uses two types of webshells, and again by searching you would have found.
 Ans: AuditReport.jspx

 <img width="955" height="332" alt="Copy1" src="https://github.com/user-attachments/assets/111a8225-b0fb-48ea-a311-4ac423eff4af" />

-### Findings
+### Findings/ Lessons Learned
+Wevtutil Research
+- Wevtutil is a built-in Windows utility for managing and interacting with Event Logs via the command line.
+Can be used for viewing, searching, exporting, and clearing logs.
+- This is important for cybersecurity because Windows Event Logs contain Logon events, Process creation, PowerShell activity, Service changes, and System errors all of which can be of interest to attackers.

+Certutil Research
+- Certutil is a built-in Windows command-line tool used for managing certificates and cryptographic services.
+-  This is important for cybersecurity because it can be leveraged to Download or stage files indirectly, Encode payloads to hide them in logs, Decode hidden or obfuscated malware, or Bypass basic security detection completely.

 ---